homer0/jimpex/README.md

 ```

 And finally, you also have `middlewareProviderCreator` to create a middleware that can register a service, with custom options.

+## 💪 TypeScript

+After v8, Jimpex was completely rewritten in TypeScript, so you can use it with no problems in your TypeScript projects.
+For more information, please refer to the [TypeScript document](https://github.com/homer0/jimpex/blob/main/documents/typescript.md).

 ## 🤞 Examples